 - You may spend a long time using small jacks, stands and blocks to lift a car.
 You then squeeze underneath and work with your nose almost touching it in a cramped and potentially dangerous space.
 You may tire of this and look for a quicker, roomier and safer method;

-- However, most professional lifts and post lifts are very expensive.
-They are also wider than our cars, and may be impractical for a low headroom and/or a narrow single-car garage;
+- However, most professional lifts and post lifts are expensive.
+They are also wider than our cars, may obstruct the doors, and may be impractical for a low headroom and/or a narrow single-car garage;

 - Common scissor lifts obstruct the space under a car.
 Each time they are used they need adjusting to lift at safe jacking points to avoid damage, and also to ensure a balanced and safe lift .
 This is difficult inside a narrow garage, especially for low ground clearance sports cars, which may be unable to drive over the height of lowered scissor lifts without additional ramps or excavations in the garage floor.
 Also, cars with narrow tracks may be unable to drive over the lowered width of a scissor lift.
 The stability of a scissor lift decreases as it rises.
 It needs electrical power to operate;

 - The scary drive-on tilting (see-saw) lifts have structures that restricted access underneath and can make it difficult to safely exit and enter a car;

 - Long shallow detachable ramps leading to horizontal platforms restrict sideways access, involve much handling, and may cause a storage problem;

 - Standard car ramps raise only a pair of wheels - leaving a car inclined, which gives limited access underneath and may make it impossible to drain old oil from the sump or gearbox when servicing.
 These ramps are generally quite steep (20 to 30 degrees), which may interfere with a low ground clearance car.
 They are also out-of-view as you drive up the ramps (which may move), so you need another person to guide you.